André Poggenburg: Awakening of German Patriots

-"homeless mob we no longer want to have."
-He left the party in January 2019 to form his own far-right party, Aufbruch der deutschen Patrioten ("Awakening of German Patriots", AdP), but the party immediately came under criticism when it announced that it would use a logo which included a blue cornflower, a symbol associated with the anti-Semitic Schoenerer Movement which was also used by banned Austrian Nazis in the 1930s before the Anschluss in 1938 united Austria with Nazi Germany.
-Poggenburg has been criticized in the past for his use of vocabulary redolent of Nazi-era Germany.
+Shortly after being barred from seeking office with the AfD, Poggenburg left the party entirely in January 2019 to form his own far-right party, Aufbruch der deutschen Patrioten ("Awakening of German Patriots", AdP).
+He claimed that he felt the AfD no longer represented his political views and would be joined by other dissatisfied members of the Saxony-Anhalt AfD, who were also affiliated with Pegida.
+The party immediately came under criticism when it announced that it would use a logo which included a blue cornflower, a symbol associated with the anti-Semitic Schoenerer Movement which was also used by banned Austrian Nazis in the 1930s before the Anschluss in 1938 united Austria with Nazi Germany.